OpenWealth/OpenWealth/CustodyServices/Docs/PrinciplesAndGuidelines.md

 - Transaction date consistency

 A transaction statement must only be sent at one particular date, the transaction date.
 This must be a RESTful operation and backward compatible.
-If amendments are made on a transaction at a later date, a transaction may be sent with the same transaction identification but the record must have the amendment flage set to true (TBD)
+If amendments are made on a transaction at a later date, the transaction must be subject to the amendments log at the date of amendment (TBD)

 - Transaction date vs movement date

-If a date on the movement differs from the transaction (i.e. a book date in the future), this date must be added in the dateList of the movement.
-Otherwise the movement will inherit the dates specified in the dateList of the transaction.

-- Valuation of movements

-All properties that are required for the valuation of a movement ('cash flow') except for the change in 'amountsOrUnits' must be set on the properties of the financial instrument.
-This includes relevant prices, rates (fx, forward rate etc), contract size etc.
+The transaction date is the date of transaction entity - the relevant date for filtering by parameter in the relevant API endpoints.
+This date may differ from trade date, settlement date, and movement date of associated movements, yet often the are equal.
+The movement date is set on each movement associated to the transaction and is understood as the date when the movement was confirmed in the custodians ledger, typically corresponds with the booking date (or posting date) by the bank.